-‘Davison Inventions’, a service that promises to help people bring their inventions to life and make them very successful as a result.
+‘Davison Inventions’ is a service that promises to help people bring their inventions to life and make them very successful as a result.

-We were first alerted to Davison Inventing purely by chance when one of visitors reported a problem with a online service with a similar name.
+We were first alerted to Davison purely by chance when one of our visitors reported a problem with an online service with a similar name.

-The most commonly reported issues associated with this company is the fact that people are being deceived into thinking that Davison Inventing will develop their product and market it to a select group of manufacturers.
+The most commonly reported issue associated with this company is the fact that people are being deceived into thinking that Davison will develop their product and market it to a select group of manufacturers.

-You might be wondering if this is just an isolated case where an individual maybe got it wrong, and it is our job at Work From Home Watchdog to investigate such claims and establish the truth.
+You might be wondering if this is just an isolated case where an individual got it wrong, and it is our job at Work From Home Watchdog to investigate such claims and establish the truth.

 You can read the full FTC report here.

-During our investigation we also uncovered something very unusual.
-A representative of Davison Inventing had discovered one of the many public discussions online about the company, and how people believed that they had been scammed out of their money.
+During our investigation, we also uncovered something very unusual.
+A representative of Davison had discovered one of the many public discussions online about the company, and how people believed that they had been scammed out of their money.

 The claim by this individual about the website was that they were making revenue from ads, and individuals should refrain from making complaints on the website because it will only increase their income.

-If a company is true to its word, and is not a scam, why would they need to re-invent themselves?
+If a company is true to its word and reputable, why would it need to re-invent itself?
 I’ll leave you to decide for yourself.
-Here are the 2 suspects that we found (there could well be more):
+Here are the 2 examples that we found (there could well be more):

-Now let’s pay closer attention to the actual products that have been developed and marketed by Davison, because that is the core of the business.
+Now let’s pay closer attention to the actual products that have been developed and marketed by Davison because that is the core of the business.

 “Have sold in” suggests to us that it is no longer available, or at least not via those suppliers.
-That to us is not a good sign for a inventor with a potential product.
+That to us is not a good sign for an inventor with a potential product.